 Yule Log videos have become a holiday fad and a small, specific offshoot of streaming culture.
 They’re easier to assemble than an actual fire, they’re more practical for apartment-dwellers or people living in warm climates, and they don’t require any clean-up.
 Finding one online is a quick, easy process, and they provide some warming color and a festive tone for holiday celebrations.
 But since they’re also easy to make and distribute, suddenly every streaming platform has its own fireplace videos.

-And so, it seems does every entertainment franchise.
-There’s an official Frozen Yule Log, a handful of Marvel ones, and branded Yule Logs for Hearthstone and Minecraft, Outlander and Shrek.
+And so, it seems, does every entertainment franchise.
+There are two official Frozen Yule Logs, a handful of Marvel ones, and branded Yule Logs for Hearthstone and Minecraft, Outlander, and Shrek.
 Slapping a franchise name and theme on a fireplace video is all fun and games for big entertainment corporations, until you pause for a moment and consider: “Wait, does this mean this Yule Log is canon?!”

 Arendelle Castle Yule Log (Disney Plus)

-How long is it?
-Slightly over three hours, perfect to play in the background during Family Game Night.
+How long are they?
+Around three hours each, perfect to play in the background during Family Game Night.

 A Home Fireplace: Bright Edition (Netflix)